How to Grow Strawflowers For Your Cut Flower Garden From Seed Indoors

 seedlings

-Check the strawflower seedlings daily to make sure that the soil doesn’t dry out.
+Check the strawflower seedlings daily to ensure the soil doesn’t dry out.

 The very first leaves that appear on the plant are called cotyledons.
 Be sure to bottom water your seedlings until you see the first real leaves that appear after the cotyledons.